basharast/A2IPrompt/README.md

 unless your InvokeAI version has 77 tokens limits ([solution here](https://github.com/invoke-ai/InvokeAI/pull/2896))

+you can calculate token count here at [this page](https://platform.openai.com/tokenizer)

 ## Usage
 Just open this repo website and use it directly